Towards exact structural thresholds for parameterized complexity: Lower Bound for Dominating Set

 \section{Lower Bound for Dominating Set}

-Bodlaender el al.~\cite{BodlaenderLRV10} have shown that \DS can be solved in time $\Oh^*(4^{\cw(G)})$.
-The corresponding tight lower bound, assuming that \SETH holds, was provided by Katsikarelis et al.~\cite{KatsikarelisLP19} as a special case of a lower bound for $(\budget,r)$-\textsc{Center}, i.e., a $(\budget,1)$-center is a dominating set of size $\budget$.
-This lower bound, as is usual, already applies to linear-clique-width, but not to twinclass-pathwidth.
+In the sparse setting, the optimal base, assuming \SETH, for \DS parameterized by treewidth is 3 based on results by Lokshtanov et al.~\cite{LokshtanovMS18} and van Rooij et al.~\cite{RooijBR09}.
+Van Geffen et al.~\cite{GeffenJKM20} have shown that base 3 is already optimal for the much more restrictive parameter cutwidth by slightly modifying the construction of Lokshtanov et al.~\cite{LokshtanovMS18}.

+For the dense setting, the optimal base for \DS parameterized by clique-width is 4 based on results by Bodlaender el al.~\cite{BodlaenderLRV10} and Katsikarelis et al.~\cite{KatsikarelisLP19}.
+The lower bound of Katsikarelis et al., as is usual, already applies to the more restrictive linear-clique-width.
+We improve upon this lower bound by showing that similar to the sparse setting, already a simple dense variant of cutwidth, i.e. twinclass-cutwidth, requires base 4.

-We provide a straightforward tight lower bound for \DS parameterized by twinclass-pathwidth by observing that solving \DS on $G$ essentially means solving \TDS on $G / \tcpartition$ and providing a lower bound for \TDS parameterized by pathwidth based on the methods of Lokshtanov et al.~\cite{LokshtanovMS18}.
+We provide a straightforward tight lower bound for \DS parameterized by twinclass-cutwidth by observing that solving \DS on $G$ essentially means solving \TDS on $G / \tcpartition(G)$, assuming that there are no twinclasses of size 1, and providing a lower bound for \TDS parameterized by cutwidth based on the methods of Lokshtanov et al.~\cite{LokshtanovMS18} and van Geffen et al.~\cite{GeffenJKM20}.